Skip to content

 • Particularly useful if you lack internal recruitment resources.

-• Good for mid-sized companies and enterprises that need multiple hires.
+• Good for mid-sized companies and enterprises that need multiple hires at scale.

 Key Features